mroach/musicbox/firmware/README.md

 ## Firmware

-This is the firmware provider of musicbox.
+This is the firmware provider of `musicbox`.
 It is a nerves app that bundles and configures dependencies (poncho-style) and eventually boots on given hardware [target](https://hexdocs.pm/nerves/targets.html#supported-targets-and-systems).
-The firmware uses a customized system configuration of nerves that builds `mpd`, `sqlite` and other audio related dependencies to the firmware image and will make them available via operating system commands or the elixir [Port](https://hexdocs.pm/elixir/Port.html) module.
+The firmware uses a customized system configuration of nerves that builds `mpd`, `sqlite` and other audio related dependencies to the firmware image.
+The included system services will be included in the image and can be controlled via operating system commands (`:os.cmd/1`) or the elixir [Port](https://hexdocs.pm/elixir/Port.html) module.

+##### Getting started

 Checkout the `custom_rpi3` submodule that is a fork of the [base Nerves System configuration for the Raspberry Pi 3 Model B](https://github.com/nerves-project/nerves_system_rpi3) and fetch its dependencies.